-How Social Media Affects the Highly Sensitive Brain
+How Social Media Affects a Highly Sensitive Person’s Brain

 Whatever social media platform you’re on, there’s a lot going on.
 This can be overstimulating for anyone, but it’s especially intense for HSPs.